 Study lakes and data sources

-We modeled OC budgets for 5 lakes that span a range of environmental conditions and limnological characteristics (e.g., hydrological residence time, depth) (Table 1).
-Lakes were selected based on observational data availability.
-Lake Monona and Trout Lake (Wisconsin, USA), Lake Vanern (Sweden) and Harp Lake (Ontario, Canada) all are situated in north-temperate continental climates, whereas Toolik Lake (Alaska, USA), which sits 304 km north of the Arctic Circle, occurs in a subarctic climate based on Koppen classification (S1).
+We modeled OC dynamic budgets for five lakes that span a range of environmental conditions and limnological characteristics (e.g., hydrological residence time, depth; Table 1).
+Lakes were selected based on the availability of observational data .
+Lake Monona and Trout Lake (Wisconsin, USA), Lake Vanern (Sweden) and Harp Lake (Ontario, Canada) are all situated in north-temperate continental climates, whereas Toolik Lake (Alaska, USA), which sits 304 km north of the Arctic Circle, occurs in a subarctic climate based on Koppen classification (S1).
 Required observational data included daily precipitation, daily hydrological inflow (discharge), sub-annual inflow DOC concentration and various sub-annual in-lake measurements (surface temperature, ChlA, and Secchi depth).
 All lakes had a minimum of 10 years of limnological data used for model training (Table 1) and at least 4 years of in-lake DOC and DO measurements for model validation.
-Land cover datasets were used to calculate the proportion of lake shorelines occupied by forests and wetlands.
+Land cover datasets (name source of those data here) were used to calculate the proportion of lake shorelines occupied by forests and wetlands.
 See supplemental material for detailed data descriptions (S2).

 General model approach

-Given our objective to represent the relative contributions of individual fluxes to whole-system OC dynamics, an overly complex modeling approach would considerably hinder our ability to apply the model across multiple lakes with limited observational data.
-We therefore specifically aimed to minimize the need for driving data and maintain generalizability across lake systems, using our conceptual framework as the foundation for the mass balance model.
+Given our objective to represent the relative contributions of individual fluxes to whole-system OC dynamics, an overly complex modeling approach would hinder our ability to apply the model across multiple lakes with limited observational data.
+We therefore specifically aimed to [build a parsimonious model that] minimize the need for driving data and maintain generalizability across lake ecosystems, using our conceptual framework as the foundation for the mass balance model (Fig x).
 We operated the model on a daily time step.
 Lake volume was assumed static and inflow volume was assumed equal to outflow volume.
 Because daily observational data of inflow DOC, in-lake ChlA, Secchi depth, and temperature were not always available (i.e., weekly to bi-weekly for some lakes), we gap-filled to a daily time step using linear interpolations, except for precipitation, which was assumed zero for missing data.
-A small amount of water relative to lake volume evaporates depending on seasonal weather conditions, but we did not account for this process.
+Seasonal evaporative losses were assumed to be negligible and were not accounted for in the model.
 To account for the absence of winter data at Toolik, we set inflow DOC to 0 when the main inflow (Toolik Inlet) was frozen (S2).
-We summarized static and calibrated model parameters in Table 2.
+We summarize static and calibrated model parameters in Table 2.
 We developed the model using R version 3.3.2.

 Allochthonous DOC and POC